Electrical Contractor License no. DELPHOC773DG

 Used by the short / medium alternating pattern.

 Used only when the picket height pattern creates shortened pickets.
-It places the selected top-style finial on those shortened pickets.
+Choose a separate finial for the shortened pickets, or use the main vertical-picket finial.

-These controls are used only when bay treatment is set to customize bays individually.
+Use these controls only when individual bays should differ from the completed section settings above.
 Each bay starts from this section's settings, then may be changed separately.

 Bay 1 Open pickets